scrtlabs/protocol/docs/source/SecretContracts.rst

 differences being the ``callable`` and ``callback`` functions.

 Callable
   This is a public function that runs secret computations inside the SGX enclave.
-It is a   ``pure`` function, meaning it does not read from nor write to the contract slate, but computes solely off of the arguments that are passed to it.
+It is a ``pure`` function, meaning it does not read from nor write to the contract state, but computes solely off of the arguments that are passed to it.
 Although these encrypted values are passed via
   the front-end interface, the decryption automatically occurs within this function.
   In the case of this ``computeRichest`` callable example, the arguments take the form